xxxdendexxx/10x-cards/.ai/api-plan.md

     - 'front' is limited to 200 characters
     - 'back' is limited to 500 characters
     - 'source' must be one of ["ai-full", "ai-edited", "manual"]
+    - 'generation_id' is required for ai-full and ai-edited sources, must be null for manual
+  - Pagination parameters:
+    - 'pageSize' must be between 1 and 100
+    - 'page' must be ≥ 1
   - AI Generation Input: Validate that the provided source text meets expected length criteria (typically between 1000 and 10000 characters) as enforced in the generations table.
 - **Business Logic:**
   - **AI Flashcard Generation:** The process involves accepting a raw text, generating flashcard proposals via an AI service, returning them to the client for review, and then confirming and persisting acceptable proposals.
 A generation log is recorded to track usage statistics.